 After a few weeks in Costa Rica, we are back in Mexico!
 We’ve been hanging out in Guadalajara and seeing all that the city has to offer.
 Just this week, we visited the market, tried out traditional pre-Hispanic food (lots of roasted bugs!), and even spent the day at the Guadalajara Zoo.
-In our typical travel fashion, we’re taking it slow.
+In our typical travel fashion, we’re slow traveling.
 But we’re still taking advantage of some sight-seeing when we can.

 It’s funny how, after five months of being here, Mexico is starting to feel like home.
 When we came here to Guadalajara, we instantly fell in love with the city.
 There are so many things to do in Guadalajara, Mexico, and yet it’s not overrun with tourists.
 It really feels like a city we could live in.